jesmith17/backstage-direct/README.md

 1. Replace both values of `<GITHUB_USER_NAME>` with the same value you provided above for your github User Name.

+> [!IMPORTANT]
+> Automating creation of an Atlas Cluster requires that you have an API key with `Project Owner` authorization.
+If you do not already
+> have an API key you will need to create one before running the templates.
+>
+> Make sure and save both to a file for usage.
+You will need to copy/paste them into the templates in Backstage when running the demo.

 ## Execute

 ```shell